 4. The future really ain’t bad!
 While I sometimes miss holding my little babies, I adore the joy of this season in which I’m living.
 There’s an entire area of the human heart that no one knows exists until he or she first holds that creature known as the “grandchild.”
 I am not grieving that my children are no longer little.
 Quite the opposite!
 By God’s good grace, I get to be a part of the lives my children bring into this world.
 All of the joy and little of the work…so precious and fun!

 5. With six kids ages 19 and above, I have yet to do any of those things I’d thought I’d do when this day arrived.
 Nope!
 No long baths with a good book as of yet!
 In the same way that this season has brought unexpected joys, it has brought an entirely new set of opportunities to serve.
 Just this past Saturday as I spent time caring for my granddaughter, I had the privilege of helping the second in line plan his wedding.
 Throughout each day, my phone rings with this adult child or that one asking for advice regarding a job interview, a sick puppy, a parenting matter, or a recipe (which shocks you if you know me well).
-My children are scattered in five states as far west as Alaska and east as Massachusetts.
+My children are scattered in six states as far west as Alaska and east as Massachusetts.
 While the nature of their need for me has changed, it has by no means diminished.